kevinconway/HashRot/README.rst

 order to try new techniques and new ideas.
 I would not suggest using this program to secure truly confidential information.

-This version of the program is multi-threaded (<pthreads.h>) and makes use of POSIX bindings in C for file IO operations.
+This version of the program is multi-threaded and makes use of Windows bindings in C for file IO operations.

 Branches
 ========